jacobdoogue/awsdeepracer/README.md

 Now the at 4 m/s the car moves quite fast, and event if an steering angle and throttle are selected, they re not effective immedaitely.
 So let's write function to looks at steering based on the next waypoint or two waypoints ahead or three waypoints ahead.

+Before we code we need some basic trig, so let's work out how to derivate the direction in degrees to 2 waypoints ahead of the current waypoint.

+(/trig.jpg)

+Now let's code..... here's an example from the 3 I wrote..

 ```
 def reward_function(params):